Frequently Asked Questions concerning your Visa Application

 1You are considered a prohibited person if:

 What is the difference between being declared Prohibited and Undesirable?
-You are considered a prohibited person if:

 • You are carrying highly contagious diseases, such as cholera, pestilence, yellow fever and any other diseases as determined by the Department of Health.